drfoehn/sample_volume_calculator_en/README.md

 ## Features
 - User-friendly interface for selecting laboratory tests.
 - Dynamic calculation of required sample volumes based on user input.
-- Ability to display results for different tube types.
+- Ability to display results for different tube types, including Heparin, Serum, EDTA, Urine, and CSF.
+- Consideration of hematocrit values for Heparin and Serum tubes while calculating required sample volumes.
+- Calculation of total sample volume and highest dead volume for each tube type.
+- Addition of a safety margin of 250µl for all tube types except for CSF analyses.
+- Warnings issued if the calculated volumes for Urine and EDTA exceed the selected tube sizes.
 - Integration with an Excel template for easy data input.

 ## Getting Started